Coarctation of the Aorta

 Diagnosing Coarctation of the Aorta and Aortic Arch Hypoplasia

 Severe cases of coarctation of the aorta are usually identified shortly after birth.
-The most common signs include low levels of oxygen in the blood, and/or higher blood pressure readings in your child’s arms compared to their legs.
+The most common signs include a weak or absent pulse in the legs and/or lower blood pressure in the legs compared to the arms.
 In milder cases, it may take months or years before signs or symptoms appear.

 An echocardiogram -- an ultrasound of the heart’s structure -- usually confirms a diagnosis.
 In some cases, doctors may recommend an electrocardiogram, a chest X-ray, a CT scan or angiogram, cardiac catheterization, or other tests or procedures.